Nervous about recording your audition? Don’t be! You can record your audition using your smart phone. We’ve broken it down into three easy steps.

 - Two short contrasting monologues (maximum total length of three minutes)

-- Two contrasting solo songs (a section from each, to a maximum total length of four minutes)
+- One solo song (a maximum total length of four minutes).

 - One or two dance or movement pieces showing your ability and experience in different styles of dance